i0Ek3/Funny-dotfiles/README.md

 # Funny-dotfiles

-Make your creative work more effiency.
+Make your creative work more efficiency.

 ## Content